kgingras/blog/_posts/2015-1-5-Using-Heroku-to-Host-Node-Apps-For-Free.md

 Now all your code is up in your remote repository on Heroku.
 You have **Deployed** your Node App!
 Yay.

-In order to ensure at least one instance of your app is up and running, run the following command.
+In order to ensure at least one instance of your App is up and running, run the following command.

 ```
 $ heroku ps:scale web=1